prevwong/craft.js/packages/docs/docs/basic-tutorial.md

 Lastly, the `useEditor` hook also provides `query` methods which provide information based the editor'state.
 In our case,  we would like to get the current state of all the `Nodes` in a serialised form; we can do this by calling the `serialize` query method.

+> We'll explore how to compress this output and have the editor load from the serialised JSON in the [Save and Load](/craft.js/r/docs/save-load-state) guide.

 ```jsx
 // components/Topbar.js
 import React from "react";